-B. Diffuse signals can have a fuzzy or

-elongated DNA fiber appearance and

-should be recorded as a single signal.
+B. Diffuse signals can have a fuzzy or elongated DNA fiber appearance and should be recorded as a single signal.

-C. Adjacent orange and green signals that

-are less than 2 signal diameters apart

-or are overlapping are considered as 1 whole fused signal.
-Multiple fused and/or broken apart signals may be be observed in a single nucleus.
+C. Adjacent orange and green signals that are less than 2 signal diameters apart or are overlapping are considered as 1 whole fused signal.
+Multiple fused and/or broken apart signals may be observed in a single nucleus.

-D. If diffuse signals are adjacent or connected by a fiber, they should be a split signal).
+D. If diffuse signals are adjacent or connected by a fiber, they should be recorded as 1 fused signal.
+Multiple fused and/or broken apart signals may be observed in a single nucleus.

-Two signals of the same color that are the same size and separated by a distance less than 2 signal diameters should be recorded as 1 signal (this is recorded as 1 fused signal.
-Multiple fused and/or broken apart signals may observed in a single nucleus.
+E. Two signals of the same color that are the same size and separated by a distance less than 2 signal diameters should be recorded as 1 signal (this is a split signal).